Canada's cyber spies taking down sites as battle against COVID-19 fraud begins

 His team has sorted through more than 100,000 social media posts looking for common threads and is testing a public awareness campaign to help Canadians decipher fact from fiction.

-Ladhani said some of the most common cases of disinformation are people believing healthy people should still wear a mask at all times, a myth that garlic can ward off infection and misleading reports that ultraviolet disinfection lamps can kill the virus.
+Ladhani said some of the most common cases of disinformation include a myth that garlic can ward off infection and misleading reports that ultraviolet disinfection lamps can kill the virus.